xy-org/pyxyc/xy-lang-ideas/README.md

 maybe funcs that support :struct or keep thinkgs as type are at the moment considering sizeof works perfectly or and reduces complexity.
 You can have check in funcs like addrof e.g. def f(a: Any, b:= a'addr) if a is a type then error.
 So a type expr has the same typeof as the type but is different kind of expression as it points to a type instead of a value.

 support for globalize(a: Int = 0);

+### Notes

+The language was creatied with the idea of no ctors from the start but dtor.
+Initial versions of the language. went a step further disallowing any initial values other than zero.
+Eventually other initial values were allowed but features like +flag remained supported only as a way to turn something on.
+Eventually +!flag was added.